StavrosXr/Database-Library/README.md

+##This project is part of our Semester Project for the class "Databases" in the 6th semester of the School of Electrical and Computer Engineering of the National Technical University of Athens

+##Installation Guide

 Before we begin make sure you have installed the latest version of Python and you have a program like [XAMPP](https://www.apachefriends.org/download.html) installed to test the code in a local server.
+###Step-by-Step instructions

 1. Open the terminal and go to the directory you would like to store the app files.
 2. Make sure you are running the local host server.